 - The Center for Teaching and Learning Excellence (CTLE), phone 570-941-4038

 - Provides tutoring, reading and writing help, reasonable accommodations for special needs, etc. In order to receive appropriate accommodations, students with disabilities must register with the Center for Teaching and Learning Excellence and provide relevant documentation.
-Students should contact Mary Ellen Pichiarello (Extension 4039) or Jim Muniz (Extension 4218), for an appointment.
+Students should contact Mary Ellen Pichiarello (Extension 4039) for an appointment.
 Located in St. Thomas Hall, 5th Floor.

 - Counseling Center, phone 570-941-7620